AliCYSIQ/myRooms/3-Notes/Bug/API test.md

 1. Errors that show information
 2. Bypass defenses
-3. be more vulnerable to different type of content to change content types , change the`Content-Type` header
+3. be more vulnerable to different type of content to change content types , change the`Content-Type` header then reformat the request body accordingly.
+You can use the [Content type converter](https://portswigger.net/bappstore/db57ecbe2cb7446292a94aa6181c9278) BApp to automatically convert data